Growth of Future Generations

 Reconstructed House for Youth building

-Since FYE 2016, ITOCHU has been once again providing financial support related to the operation of the House for Youth (4.5 million yen for three years).
-The funds are used to provide education, meals, mental health care, job training, and other necessities so as to restore the dignity of children in the House for Youth and help them grow into adults who can contribute to society.
+Since 2015, ITOCHU has provided financial support related to the operation, education, meals, mental health care, and other necessities (4.5 million yen for three years and 6 million yen for three years).
 The facility provided online training for members of staff to deepen their understanding of appropriate relationships with children who have problem behavior during the lockdown and regional quarantine due to the spread of COVID-19 in 2020.
 It also further enhanced care for children with external psychologists.

+From 2024, we have also started to provide scholarship support as part of our aftercare program so that students can continue their studies after graduating from the House for Youth and continue their involvement with the House for Youth staff.
 The support from ITOCHU is highly evaluated as a great foundation that leads to the stabilization of KnK Philippines’ activities and enables them to continue.

 Volunteer from ITOCHU Manila branch